-Back to our episode today, let’s go behind the scenes in the TMDSAS process.
-If you’re hoping to apply to medical schools in Texas, and even if you’re not applying in Texas, go check out this episode.
+If you’re hoping to apply to medical schools in Texas, and even if you’re not applying in Texas, you’re going to get a lot from this episode.

 [03:30] Why TMDSAS Stands Alone

-Representing the 50th year of the TMDSAS in 2018, Dr. Wright explains that the precursor to TMDSAS, which is known as the Medical and Dental Application Center, began in 1968.
+Celebrating the 50th year of the TMDSAS in 2018, Dr. Wright explains that the precursor to TMDSAS, which is known as the Medical and Dental Application Center, began in 1968.
 This is five years prior to when AMCAS started.
-Alongside this, Texas began the idea of centralized application service for the school in Texas.
-So Texas basically pre-dated the AMCAS.
+So the TMDSAS basically pre-dated AMCAS.

-The state legislature of Texas limits the number of non-residents that can go to a medical school in Texas to 10%.
+The state legislature of Texas limits the number of non-residents who can go to each medical school in Texas to 10%.

-This behooves the Texas schools to have a rich pool of applicants from inside the state.
-This is good for schools because they can say that they're getting largely Texas residents applying.
-This does not suffice to say that non-residents can’t apply.
+Because of this legislation, it behooves Texas schools to have a rich pool of applicants from inside the state.
+It’s not like non-residents can’t apply.
 But because of the limitations the legislature puts on the medical schools, it benefits all of them to have a centralized application service just for the Texas schools.

-Moreover, they work diligently to keep the cost low.
-They have a flat fee.
+Moreover, the TMDSAS works diligently to keep application costs low.
+They have one flat fee.
 So to apply to all medical schools in Texas, there is a flat fee of $150.
-To apply to an equivalent number of schools to AMCAS would be $500-$600.
-Since they’re only serving Texas schools, they are able to keep the cost low.
+To apply to an equivalent number of schools with AMCAS would be $500-$600.
+Since they’re only serving Texas schools, they are able to keep the costs low.

 At this point, all Texas medical schools are state-supported except for two private schools, Baylor University and University of Incarnate Word Osteopathic Medical School.
 The legislation only affects the publicly supported schools.
 So both of these schools do not participate in the TMDSAS.